fairfield-university-ba545/2019-week9/README.md

 ## In-class Activities
 + Decision Tree Classification in Python
-+ Support Vector Machines with Scikit-learn
++ Random Forest in Python

 You can clone these notebooks using the Github classroom's __invitation link__.